 - The Byrds: Their singles "Eight Miles High" and "Why" have Indian influences.

 - David Byrne: Famous collector of world music, who also uses the influences in his own work.
+The influence started while he was still with Talking Heads (see below), but continued in his solo career.

 - John Coltrane: Was very much inspired by Arabian and Indian folk music later in his career and used these sounds in his own work.